Quantum-Brain: Quantum-Inspired Neural Network Approach to Vision-Brain Understanding: Experiments

 Following MindEye \cite{scotti2024reconstructing}, we use a diffusion prior module to align the fMRI embeddings to the conditional embedding space for the pre-trained image generation.
 Similar to MindEye \cite{scotti2024reconstructing}, we use the pre-trained Versatile Diffusion \cite{xu2023versatile} to reconstruct high-quality images from fMRI features.

 Fig. \ref{fig:reconstruction_comparison} illustrates the qualitative results of our proposed model in fMRI-to-image reconstruction compared to prior methods \cite{takagi2023high,chen2023seeing,scotti2024reconstructing}.
 In addition to the high-quality images, our reconstructed images have a closer semantic meaning to the reference images compared to previous methods.
 We also provide quantitative results of the proposed approach as shown in Table \ref{tab:fmri_to_image_reconstruction}.
-Following Ozcelik and VanRullen \cite{ozcelik2023natural}, we evaluate the methods with 8 different image quality metrics.
-PixCorr is the pixel-level correlation metric between reconstructed images and ground-truth images.
+Following Ozcelik and VanRullen \cite{ozcelik2023natural}, we evaluate the methods with eight different image quality metrics.
+PixCorr is a pixel-level correlation metric that measures the similarity between reconstructed images and ground-truth images.
 SSIM is the structural similarity index metric.
 AlexNet(2) and AlexNet(5) are the 2-way comparisons of the second and fifth layers of AlexNet, respectively.
-Inception is the 2-way comparison of the last pooling layer of InceptionV3.
+Inception is a two-way comparison of the last pooling layer in InceptionV3.
 CLIP is the 2-way comparison of the output layer of the CLIP-Vision model.
 EffNet-B and SwAV are distance metrics gathered from EfficientNet-B1 and SwAV-ResNet50 models.
 The first four are low-level metrics, while the last four express higher-level properties.
 As illustrated in Table \ref{tab:fmri_to_image_reconstruction}, our proposed model extracts fMRI information and achieves better high-level similarities to the corresponding images compared to prior methods.
 Meanwhile, the proposed model obtains competitive low-level results.
 It shows that the features extracted by the proposed quantum-inspired neural network are well-aligned with the semantic feature space of the images.